Welcome to Wisconsin Watch.

 If you write an opinion piece, please send it to firstname.lastname@example.org with a clear subject line such as “Letter to the Editor” or “Opinion piece.”
 We will respond and discuss with you whether your letter is appropriate for publication on our site, including edits that may need to be made prior to publication.

 When submitting an opinion piece, please include your name, title, address and daytime phone number.
 We request that your letter be brief, timely, respectful, focused, original and relevant to issues that we cover.
 Please let us know about anything that might be seen as a conflict of interest.
-Publication of letters to the editor, guest columns and other opinion material does not imply endorsement by the Wisconsin Center for Investigative Journalism.
+Publication of letters to the editor, guest columns and other opinion material does not imply endorsement by Wisconsin Watch.
 Authors are solely responsible for the facts and views expressed in opinion material published by the Center.

 While we no longer allow commenting on our stories directly through our website, please feel free to leave a comment on our Facebook page.